Victor Robles Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 12th in the league with a collective 9.2 strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Cubs pitching staff ranks 13th in the league.

-- The Cubs have a 3.41 team ERA that ranks fourth among all MLB pitching staffs.
+- The Cubs have a 3.44 team ERA that ranks fifth across all MLB pitching staffs.

-- Cubs pitchers combine to give up 24 home runs (0.9 per game), the fifth-fewest in baseball.
+- Cubs pitchers combine to allow 24 home runs (0.8 per game), the fourth-fewest in baseball.

-- Wesneski (2-1) gets the starting nod for the Cubs in his sixth start of the season.
-He has a 4.03 ERA in 22 1/3 innings pitched, with 15 strikeouts.
+- The Cubs are sending Stroman (2-2) to the mound to make his seventh start of the season.
+He is 2-2 with a 2.29 ERA and 33 strikeouts through 35 1/3 innings pitched.

-- The right-hander's most recent appearance was on Thursday against the San Diego Padres, when he tossed five innings, surrendering one earned run while giving up four hits.
+- The right-hander's most recent appearance was on Friday against the Miami Marlins, when he tossed 6 1/3 innings, surrendering two earned runs while giving up six hits.

-- The 25-year-old has an ERA of 4.03, with 6 strikeouts per nine innings, in five games this season.
-Opponents are batting .281 against him.

 © 2023 Data Skrive.
 All rights reserved.